redwarewolf/red-leveler/README.md

 ### Actual Features
 - [ ] Haptic feedback when level is reached
 - [ ] Make a frontend developer not cry when reading the code
-- [ ] Calibration/zero-point adjustment
+- [x] Calibration/zero-point adjustment
 - [ ] Stop Googling "what's a div"
 - [ ] Adjustable sensitivity thresholds
 - [ ] Angle measurement mode (not just level detection)
 - [ ] Dark/light theme toggle
 - [ ] Add the blackjack from the original plan
+- [x] Added a secret easter egg (that definitely doesn't exist)
 - [ ] Write a silly story in LinkedIn how I'm a true full-stack developer

 ### Non-Negotiables